scality/Zenko-RFCs/docs/requirements/UTAPI.md

 # [S3C-2862](https://scality.atlassian.net/browse/S3C-2862): UTAPI redesign requirements document

 ## Context & Problem to solve

 The current design of the UTAPI is not able to meet the needs of our customers, especially the large company like service providers.
 Their main goals are:

 * integrate Scality Products with a reporting and/or billing systems
-* be able to create a bill like AWS which is the leader of the public Cloud Provider
+* be able to create create a bill like AWS, the leader in public cloud
-* be able to monitor in near-real the consumption of the services offered by Scality products
+* be able to monitor in near real-time the consumption of the services offered by Scality products

 Today, they are using UTAPI to **bill and monitor** the consumption of the services provided by S3C connectors to their customers.
-The mains issues reported are:
+The main issues reported are:

 * the impossibility to compute a monthly bill with Hour or even Day granularity
-* the error rate of the amount of data consume reported by the UTAPI(up to 200%)
+* the error rate of the amount of data consumed reported by the UTAPI(up to 200%)
 * the incidents caused by UTAPI resources consumption(e.g: Redis process reach 100% CPU utilization that leads an entire S3C server out of services)

 ## Requirements

 Requirements are written using user story format to keep the customer context in mind during the redesign.

 ### High Level

 As a Storage Manager, I want to have a near real-time and accurate view of Storage Account service consumption metrics(described bellow) grouped by service consumption metrics Groups(described below) with a configurable granularity(between 1m to 1h), in order to monitor and bill the usage of the Services.

 As a Storage Account Owner, or Data Consumer, I want to have a near real-time and accurate view of Storage Account service consumption metrics grouped by service consumption metrics Groups(described below) with a configurable granularity(between 1m to 1h), in order to observe and monitor the usage of the Services.

 Service consumption metrics:

 * Storage capacity
 * Number of objects
 * Network utilization transferred ingoing
 * Network utilization transferred outgoing
-* Number of operation
+* Number of operations

 Service consumption metrics groups:

 * Service
 * Accounts
 * Users
 * Buckets
 * Operation types
 * Region <sup>1<sup>
-* Source IP to allow our customer to bill accordingly to source network <sup>1<sup>
+* Source IP to allow our customer to bill according to source network <sup>1<sup>
 * Storage class <sup>2<sup>

 Operation types [extracted from AWS S3 operations][aws_s3_operations]:

 * AbortMultipartUpload
 * CompleteMultipartUpload
 * CopyObject